spm/spm-docs/docs/reference/annotated_bibliography.md

 The first analyses of PET images used a `cognitive subtraction' paradigm which relies upon the assumption of pure insertion - this assumes that a new cognitive component can be purely inserted ie. without affecting the expression of previous ones.
 This assumption is often invalid, however, as shown in [4] where it was demonstrated that interaction terms (between the new and previous cognitive components) are often significant.

 More powerful experimental designs, such as parametric designs (involving continuous dependent variables, such as time) and factorial designs (which explicitly look at interaction terms) can be facilitated with the GLM.
-The first published study using a parametric analysis was by Price et al. [5] where activity in primary auditory cortex was found to be linearly related to the word presentation rate (this was in contrast to, for example, Wernicke's area which responded solely to the occurence of a word rather than its presentation rate).
+The first published study using a parametric analysis was by Price et al. [5] where activity in primary auditory cortex was found to be linearly related to the word presentation rate (this was in contrast to, for example, Wernicke's area which responded solely to the occurrence of a word rather than its presentation rate).

 In [6] Buchel et al. extend the above analysis by allowing stimulus or task parameters to be nonlinear functions of the hemodynamic response.
 This was implemented using second-order polynomial expansions and applied to PET data.
 In [7] the method was implemented in the context of the General Linear Model and SPM's, based on omnibus F-statistics (eg. to test for any significant linear and/or nonlinear effect), were used to test for local linear or nonlinear dependencies in fMRI data.